dgkanatsios/CKAD-exercises/a.core_concepts.md

 # then
 kubectl exec -it nginx -- env
 # or
-kubectl describe nginx | grep val1
+kubectl describe po nginx | grep val1

 # or